antongomez/Conditional-StyleGAN3/issues.md

 network_snapshot_ticks=50,  # How often to save network snapshots?
 None = disable.
 ```

-## Note 2: Second training output
+## Note 2: Second training output (MNIST)

-the first observation is that if we increase the batch size, the time per kimg is reduced significantly from 239.02 sec/kimg to 53.82 sec/kimg.
+The first observation is that if we increase the batch size, the time per kimg is reduced significantly from 239.02 sec/kimg to 53.82 sec/kimg.
 Also, it is important to note that the gpu memory reserved is bigger, 17.74GB (near to our limit of 24 GB).
 I'm not sure if we can increase the batch size to 128, so I will keep it at 64.
 The output is in the first folder of `training-runs/MNIST`.

 ## Note 3: Developed util code